ccamara/carloscamara-hugo/content/post/2018-02-21-zaccesible-en-ruta-con-la-ciencia.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Universidad San Jorge", "Zaccesible", "OpenStreetMap", "Mapas"] categories = ["General"] people = ["Carlos Cámara", "Mapeado Colaborativo","Ana Ruiz", "Aragón TV"]
+tags = ["Universidad San Jorge", "zaccesible", "OpenStreetMap", "Mapas"] categories = ["General"] people = ["Carlos Cámara", "Mapeado Colaborativo","Ana Ruiz", "Aragón TV"]